ABG Mix – The Classic Terrarium Substrate Recipe

 This orchid bark is a relatively small grade that’s suitable for most terrariums.

-The peat moss substrate is often confused with sphagnum moss because in many ways they come from the same source (and kind of share the same name).
+It’s often confused with sphagnum moss because, in many ways, they come from the same peat bog source (and kind of share the same name), but they’re very different things.

-Either way, in the ABG mix peat moss is included for its excellent water retention and uniquely powerful ability to retain nutrients.
+Peat moss is typically included for its excellent water retention and uniquely powerful ability to retain nutrients.
+Plus, it has a nice fine texture that’s good for planting in.

-Though I prefer to use coco coir (as explained later in the “Substitutes” section) as peat moss is so controversial and hard to source.
+I prefer to use coco coir, as explained later in the “Substitutes” section.

 Charcoal is often used in terrariums for its ability to filter any water that passes through it, thus “sweetening” the substrate.

-The recipe doesn’t indicate any one particular kind, but horticultural charcoal and activated charcoal are your best bets.
+Though the recipe doesn’t indicate any one particular kind, horticultural charcoal, and activated charcoal are your best bets from a filtration point of view.

 Horticultural charcoal will need smashing up before adding in.

-When you consider how the tree fern fiber framework might be supported by the chunkier bark pieces, and filled with fibrous filaments – we can begin to see why this mix is so effective at aeration and drainage.
+In this case, consider how the tree fern fiber framework might support the chunkier bark pieces and finer fibrous elements.
+We can begin to see why this mix is so effective at aeration and drainage.

-With excellent water retention properties, coconut coir can be a substitute for peat moss.
+With excellent water retention properties, coconut coir can be a good substitute for peat moss.

-Peat moss decays over time, which on one hand is a good thing as it releases nitrogen into the substrate which can help support plant growth.
-But, on the other hand you have an organic component which is eventually going to fully break down and spoil (normally in a few years).
+Peat moss decays over time, which on one hand, is a good thing as it releases nitrogen into the substrate (which can help support plant growth).
+But, on the other hand, you have an organic component that is eventually going to fully break down and spoil (normally in a few years).

 Coconut coir overcomes this as it’s a completely inert, very stable material.
 So it won’t degrade for a very long time, but nor will it support plant growth in any way.

-The tree fern fiber is often the most difficult component to source, and frustratingly the most difficult to accurately replace.
+Tree fern fiber is often the most difficult component to source and, frustratingly, the most difficult to accurately replace.

-Though perlite is completely different in appearance and structure to tree fern fiber, it is also very effective at aerating substrate and improving drainage.
+Though pumice and lava rock are both completely different in appearance and structure from tree fern fiber, they’re also very effective at adding aeration substrate and improving drainage.

-So, even though it’s going to significantly change the consistency of the mix, it’s the most capable substitute at performing the function of tree fern fiber.
+So, even though it’s going to significantly change the consistency of the mix (rocks and twigs are very different things), they’re arguably the most capable substitutes for performing the function of tree fern fiber.

 Over to You